On linear escape and the dimension of limit sets in variable negative curvature: Introduction

 \section{Introduction}

-The behavior of geodesic orbits in negatively curved manifolds has been widely studied by many authors and for many years.
-To the best of our knowledge, Hadamard \cite{HAD1898} was the first to demonstrate the existence of non-compact negatively curved Riemannian manifolds admitting non-trivial bounded geodesic orbits.
-Since then, significant progress has been made in understanding the size and structure of the set of bounded orbits.
-For instance, Patterson \cite{Pat:1976} proved that the Hausdorff dimension of the set of bounded geodesic orbits in a convex-cocompact hyperbolic surface coincides with the critical exponent of the fundamental group.
-This result has been extended in various settings: Stratmann \cite{st97} generalized it to geometrically finite hyperbolic manifolds, Bishop-Jones \cite{bishop1997hausdorff} to any hyperbolic 3-manifold, and Paulin \cite{paulin1997critical} to any complete Riemannian manifold with pinched negative sectional curvatures.
-Moreover, it is also known that the dimension of the set of recurrent geodesic orbits, which contains the set of bounded geodesic orbits, also coincides with the critical exponent.
+The behavior of geodesic orbits in negatively curved manifolds has been widely studied for more than a century.
+To the best of our knowledge, Hadamard \cite{had:1898} was the first to exhibit non-compact negatively curved Riemannian manifolds admitting non-trivial bounded geodesic orbits.
+Since then, substantial effort has been devoted to understanding the size and structure of the set of bounded or recurrent geodesic orbits.
+For instance, Patterson \cite{Pat:1976} proved that, for convex-cocompact hyperbolic surfaces, the Hausdorff dimension of the set of bounded geodesic orbits coincides with the critical exponent of the fundamental group.
+This result was later extended in several directions: Stratmann \cite{st97} treated geometrically finite hyperbolic manifolds, Bishop and Jones \cite{bishop1997hausdorff} considered arbitrary hyperbolic three-manifolds, and Paulin \cite{paulin1997critical} established the corresponding result for complete Riemannian manifolds with pinched negative sectional curvatures.
+In particular, in this general setting, the Hausdorff dimension of the recurrent part of the limit set is given by the critical exponent.

-In contrast, one can study how large the set of non-recurrent and non-wandering orbits can be, a question that becomes particularly meaningful in the context of geometrically infinite manifolds.
-Matsuzaki \cite{Mat:2000} provided a striking result in this area, demonstrating the existence of hyperbolic surfaces where the dimension of the set of recurrent orbits is strictly less than the dimension of set of non-recurrent orbits.
-Such manifolds, whose fundamental groups are referred to as \emph{discrepancy group} (or simply a d-group), present intriguing new directions for exploration.
+A complementary problem is to understand the size of the non-recurrent part of the dynamics.
+This question becomes especially relevant for geometrically infinite manifolds, where escaping geodesics may contribute non-trivially to the Hausdorff dimension of the limit set.
+Matsuzaki \cite{Mat:2000} exhibited hyperbolic surfaces for which the Hausdorff dimension of the recurrent part is strictly smaller than the Hausdorff dimension of the whole limit set.
+Groups with this property are known as \emph{discrepancy groups}, or simply \emph{d-groups}.
+For such groups, the geometry of escaping geodesics is not a negligible phenomenon: it is necessary in order to recover the full dimension of the limit set.

-Motivated by Bishop's work on linear escape limit sets \cite{bishop2004linear}, in this paper we compute the Hausdorff dimension of the set of non-wandering geodesic orbits for complete Riemannian manifold having pinched negative sectional curvatures $\leq -1$.
-Additionally, we explicitly construct geometrically infinite hyperbolic surfaces with a set of non-recurrent geodesic orbits of dimension zero.\\
+Motivated by Bishop's work on linear escape limit sets \cite{bishop2004linear}, we show that this missing dimension is completely accounted for by geodesic rays escaping at linear speed.
+More precisely, we prove that for any discrete group of isometries of a complete simply connected Riemannian manifold with pinched negative sectional curvatures, the Hausdorff dimension of the limit set is determined by two extremal dynamical regimes: recurrent geodesics and linearly escaping geodesics.
+Thus, intermediate escaping behavior does not contribute additional Hausdorff dimension.